w3c/cogai/chunks-and-rules.md

 foo {name status; value active}
 ```

-You can then load the next property with a *do next* action.
+You can then load the next property with a *@do next* action.
 To make it easy to detect that this is the last property, the goal buffer will have *last* set to *true*.

 ### More complex queries